-The information about the legal and arbitration proceedings of Société Générale is set out in section "Note 9 - Information on risks and litigation" on pages 552 to 556 of the English 2023 Universal Registration Document which is hereby incorporated by reference into this

-Registration Document (please see "IV.
+The information about the legal and arbitration proceedings of Société Générale is set out in section "Note 9 - Information on risks and litigation" on pages 198 to 202 of the Second Amendment to the English 2023 Universal Registration Document which is hereby incorporated by reference into this Registration Document (please see "IV.
 INFORMATION INCORPORATED BY REFERENCE").